Cetate Synagogue

-Cetate Synagogue is a Jewish place of worship in Timișoara, located on Mărășești Street in the Cetate district.
-It was built between 1863 and 1865 in an eclectic style with Moorish elements.
-It is inscribed in the list of historical monuments in Timiș County.
-The synagogue reopened for the public in 2022.
+The Cetate Synagogue (Sinagoga din Cetate) is a Neolog Jewish congregation and synagogue, located on Mărășești Street in the Cetate district of Timișoara, in Timiș County, Romania.
+Designed by Carl Schumann in an eclectic architectural style, the synagogue was completed in 1865.

+The synagogue is included on the National Register of Historic Monuments in Romania.
+The synagogue closed in 1985; was repurposed as a concert hall, and then reopened as a synagogue and tourist attraction in 2022.

 History

 The synagogue was built between 1863 and 1864, with completion works extended until 1865.
 The construction project was entrusted to the Viennese architect Carl Schumann.
 First Rabbi Mór Hirschfeld had taken the initiative to appeal to members of the community, who donated the necessary funds to purchase two plots near the Judenhof ("Jewish Quarter") from the Janicsáry family and the Piarist college.
 Ignátz S. Eisenstädter, the cashier and later, between 1870 and 1890, the president of the community, played a key role in the organizing committee under the leadership of Marcus Grünbaum.
-The construction of the synagogue was done by Lipót Baumhorn, who, in addition to the one in Timișoara, built many other synagogues in Brașov, Rijeka, Budapest, etc., but also some important civil buildings, including in Timișoara.
+The construction of the synagogue was done by Lipót Baumhorn, who, in addition to the one in Timișoara, built many other synagogues in Brașov, Rijeka, and Budapest, and also some important civil buildings, including in Timișoara.
 The building was originally called the New Synagogue.

 The synagogue was inaugurated on 19 September 1865, at 10 o'clock, one day before the eve of Rosh HaShanah, being re-inaugurated two years later, in 1867, in the presence of Emperor Franz Joseph I of the Austro-Hungarian Empire.
-The year 1867 is of historical importance in two respects: it is the year of the establishment of the dual monarchy of Austria-Hungary, but also the year of the acquisition of full citizenship by the Jews of the Empire.
-It served the Jewish neolog community for nearly 140 years.
+1867 also marked the establishment of the dual monarchy of Austria-Hungary, and the year of the acquisition of full citizenship by the Jews of the Empire.
+The synagogue served the Neolog Jewish community for nearly 140 years.

 Due to the decline in the number of Jews leaving for Israel after World War II, the synagogue was closed in 1985.
 In 2001, the Jewish community of Timișoara ceded the building to the Philharmonic Society for a period of 50 years, to be used as a concert hall.
 It was reopened for the first time in 20 years in September 2005, when it hosted a concert organized by the Banatul Philharmonic.
-Currently, the synagogue has returned to the administration of the Federation of Jewish Communities of Romania.
+Currently, the synagogue has returned to the administration of the Federation of the Jewish Communities in Romania.
 Rehabilitation work on the synagogue began in December 2017.
 The synagogue will again be used as a place of prayer, possibly with a space set up for a museum of Jews of Timișoara.